acumos/acumos-r-client/docs/onboarding-r-guide.rst

 You can also drag & drop your model bundle on the "ON-BORADING BY WEB" page in your Acumos instance, or browse you model bundle from this page.
 This is Web on-boarding.

+You can on-board your model with a license, you just have to browse your license file or drag and drop it.
+The license file name must be : license.json.

+Whatever the case, CLI or WEB on-boarding, if the license file extension is not 'json' the license on-boarding will not be possible and if the name is not 'license' Acumos will rename your license file as license.json and you will see your license file as "license-1.json" in the artifacts table.
+If you upload a new version of your license through the portal, the license number revision will be increased by one like that "license-2.json".
+To help user create the license file expected by Acumos a license editor is available on the web : `Acumos license editor <https://acumos-license-editor.stackblitz.io/#/>`_